-The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report in the 2017 Annual Report.
+The risks included on the Group's risk register that could impact on the Group's financial performance, levels of liquidity and solvency over the next 12 months; and performance and position are set out in the Strategic Report in the 2017 Annual Report.
 An update to the Group's principal risks and uncertainties since the 2017 year end is included in the review preceding these financial statements.
 In addition, the Governance Report in the 2017 Annual Report includes the Directors' statement on the viability of the Group over a three year period.